The Evolution of Travelling Waves in a KPP Reaction-Diffusion Model with Cut-off Reaction Rate. I. Permanent Form Travelling Waves: Introduction

 There are a number of fundamental questions that remain.
 The first question concerns the existence and uniqueness of a permanent form travelling wave solution for \emph{arbitrary} threshold values $u_c$ and KPP reaction functions $f(u)$.
 The second question concerns the propagation speed of such permanent form travelling wave solutions for arbitrary threshold values $u_c$.
 The third question is with regard to the shape of the permanent form travelling wave solution.
 The fourth question concerns a systematic approach that captures the leading as well as higher order corrections to the asymptotic behaviour of the speed and shape of the permanent form travelling wave solution as $u_c\to 0^+$ and $u_c\to 1^-$.
+The second limit may be less relevant for discrete systems of interacting particles.
+It is however relevant in models of combustion since the ignition temperature that determines the cut-off is not necessarily small \cite{Williams1985}.
 A final question concerns the evolution in time to the permanent form travelling wave solution via the initial boundary value problem IVP.
-In this series of papers we address all of these questions.
+Part I of this series of papers addresses the first four of these questions while part II addresses the fifth and last question.
 In particular, we study classical solutions $u: \mathbb{R} \times \overline{\mathbb{R}}^+ \to \mathbb{R}$ to IVP for the cut-off KPP equation \eeref{cut-offKPP}.
 In this paper we proceed as follows.
 In Section 2, we re-formulate IVP as a moving boundary problem.
 We then make a simple coordinate transformation to consider an equivalent initial-boundary value problem that we refer to as QIVP.
 In section 3, we examine the possibility that QIVP supports permanent form travelling wave solutions $U_T(y)=U_T(x-vt)$ where $U_T \in C^1(\mathbb{R}) \cap C^2(\mathbb{R} \setminus \{ 0 \})$ satisfies the nonlinear boundary value problem, \begin{linenomath}

 \end{linenomath} We establish the following theorem. \begin{theorem} For each fixed $u_c \in (0,1)$, QIVP has a unique permanent form travelling wave solution $U_T:\mathbb{R} \to \mathbb{R}$, with the propagation speed given by $v^*(u_c)$.
 Here $v^*:(0,1) \to \mathbb{R}^+ $ is continuous and monotone decreasing, with